DraconicVision/Git-Documentation/README.md

 To unstage or remove a file from a stage you can do
 > git rm --cached <!--FileName-->.<!--FileExtension-->

+To unstage or remove all files from the stage you can do
+> git rm -r cached .

+The RM means remove, -r allows the recursive model and . means all.

 After staging anything through the **add** command I recommend you check the status by doing
 > git status